unioslo/cerebrum/doc/adserver/ADserver-install.rst

 Recomended settings on the Domain Controller:
 =============================================

-* Create a user in AD, place the user in the Builtin OU or the OU specified in the AD_DO_NOT_TOUCH variable in cerebrum.
+* Create an user in AD, place the user in an OU Cerebrum is configured not to touch.
   Give this user the necessary rights to perform actions in Active Directory.
 Run the service in the context of this user.
 Remember to change password on the service if password is changed on the user AD.
 For security reasons This user should not be the user specified in the AUTH variable in the constants file.
-For test purposes it is advised that the user is a member og Domain Admins.
+For test purposes it is advised that the user is a member of Domain Admins.

 * Domain Functional level must be above 2000mixed mode to allow groups as